eloisebarrow/recurring-queries-api/README.md

 - change timestamp formatting from unix
 - add Cancel button to CollapsibleTable
 - add user_id field to enable query deletion
+- add message for form submissions that have no results (empty array returned from API)
+- clear previous results on submitting form

 ## Errors